operasoftware/dragonfly/readme.txt

 Developing Dragonfly:

-When working on the code base it's you should use the "dragonkeeper" tool.
+When working on the code base you should use the "dragonkeeper" tool.
 See the README file for dragonkeeper for more information:

 http://bitbucket.org/scope/dragonkeeper/